 For the success of the program, continued collaboration between home care providers, health care experts, educators, and researchers is needed to provide informal caregiver with the essential skills to address unstable chronic conditions.
 This program with be aligned, synergistic, and supportive of all partners.

 Content of the Program

-The ACT on Chronic Disease Program will develop five education modules that reflect the identified needs of informal caregivers providing care to home care clients with chronic disease.
+The ACT on Chronic Disease Program will develop six education modules that reflect identified needs of informal caregivers providing care to home care clients with chronic disease.
 Building onto a history of successful collaborations, our team is partnering with Arc Media, a video design and production company based out of Waterloo.
 Additionally, we are partnering with the software development experts at Turtle Labs to develop our education website platform.

 Andrew P. Costa, PhD | McMaster University

 Connie Schumacher, RN PhD | McMaster University, HNHB LHIN